MicrosoftDocs/cpp-docs.it-it/docs/atl/reference/iprovideclassinfo2impl-class.md

 ### <a name="remarks"></a>Note

-`_tih` Gestisce le informazioni sul tipo per la coclasse.
+`_tih`gestisce le informazioni sul tipo per la coclasse.

 ## <a name="see-also"></a>Vedere anche